mohamedelbarrak/Web-Components/README.md

 ````
 The my-disque component represents a record player with audio controls.
 You can customize the appearance and behavior by modifying the styles and scripts in the my-disque.js file.

+## Music Visualizer Component
+Play Button

+Icon: Play Icon
+Function: Initiates the playback of the audio.
+Pause Button

+Icon: Pause Icon
+Function: Pauses the currently playing audio.
+Stop Button

+Icon: Stop Icon
+Function: Stops the audio playback and resets the current time to the beginning.
+Skip Backward Button

+Icon: Rewind Icon
+Function: Skips the audio playback backward by 5 seconds.
+Skip Forward Button

+Icon: Fast Forward Icon
+Function: Skips the audio playback forward by 5 seconds.
+Mute Button

+Icon: Mute Icon
+Function: Toggles the mute state of the audio.
+When muted, the icon changes to High Volume Icon.
+Decrease Volume Button

+Icon: Low Volume Icon
+Function: Decreases the audio volume by 0.1.
+Increase Volume Button

+Icon: High Volume Icon
+Function: Increases the audio volume by 0.1.
+Volume Control Slider

+Function: Allows manual adjustment of the audio volume using a slider.
+Switch Button

+Icon: Toggle switch
+Function: Toggles the visibility of the my-balance components based on the state of the switch.
+Equalizer Knobs

+Functions: Adjust the gain for specific frequency bands (60 Hz, 170 Hz, 350 Hz, 1000 Hz, 3500 Hz, 10000 Hz).
+Balance Knobs

+Functions: Adjust the balance and volume controls for the audio.

+## Audio Disque (my-disque) Component

 ## Customization
 Styles: Customize the appearance of the visualizer and disque components by modifying the CSS styles in the music-visualizer-component.js and my-disque.js files.